 Having robust conflict resolution strategies is essential for the survival of any long-term committed relationship.
 That’s because when two people with different ideas, personalities and points of view come together, there are bound to be conflicts.
-Not being equipped to handle these difference can make relationship conflict chronic.
+Not being equipped to handle these differences can make relationship conflict chronic.

 Once that happens, things can unravel quickly, bringing your relationship to the brink of breaking.
 That said, conflict in itself isn’t a bad thing, as long as both partners are willing to do the work to fix it.